 The reality: once you’ve paid for your medicine it might not turn up.
 Or, if it does, it might be poor quality.
 Watch out as some can even be harmful to your health.

 Our advice: a legitimate online pharmacy should display the General Pharmaceutical Council (GPC) logo.
-When you click on it, it which should take you to the GPC register.
+When you click on it, it should take you to the GPC register.
 Or you can search for a pharmacy directly on the GPC site.

-Top tips for spotting an email scam
+Top tips for spotting an online scam

-- There’s a link that may look similar to the proper address but is in fact slightly different and will take you to a fake website.
+- there’s a link that may look similar to the proper address but is in fact slightly different and will take you to a fake website